sagemath/trac_to_gh/Issue 5939.md

 # Issue 5939: typo in g.automorphism_group documentation, for g a graph; also partition parameter isn't tested anywhere in the docstring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5939

 Original creator: was